The Festivus: History

 The Festivus was established in 1970 as a shell club newsletter edited by Blanche Brewer.
 Carole Hertz was the second editor, and after 1976, under her guidance, the publication grew and evolved into a scientific journal.
 The journal was published monthly from January through November each year.
-In 1984 the journal had a "sleek new look" and obtained an ISSN number.
-The front page of the January 1985 issue included for the first time a list of a Scientific Review Board of nine professional malacologists.
+In 1984, the journal had a "sleek new look" and obtained an ISSN number.
+The front page of the January 1985 issue included, for the first time, a list of a Scientific Review Board of nine professional malacologists.
 By 2006, there were 13 professionals in the Review Board.
-Fifteen special issues and special supplements were published between 1978 and 2002.
+Fifteen special issues and book-length special supplements were published between 1978 and 2002.

 During 1977, an error was made in the volume numbers printed in the journal issues.
 The first eight issues of 1977 were correctly shown as being part of Volume VIII.
 However, the last three issues of that year were listed as being part of Volume IX.
-Despite this error in numbering, there are in fact no "missing issues".
+Despite this error in numbering, there are no "missing issues".

-Change in format in 2014
+Changes in 2014

 In February 2014, it was announced that The Festivus was changing editorship and it would, from that point on, be published quarterly in both electronic and print format.
 In addition to scientific articles, popular articles of general interest and advertising were to be included.
-The first quarterly issue was published in May 2014, and this for the first time included articles naming new taxa.
+The first quarterly issue was published in May 2014, and for the first time the publication included articles naming new taxa.
 In 2018, the peer-review board consisted of over twenty professional malacologists worldwide.
+However, some professional malacologists have disputed its peer-review status; a number of new taxa described in its issues by one prolific contributor have subsequently been synonymized, usurped, or otherwise characterized as "taxonomic vandalism".

 Special supplements up to 2009

 Occasionally, The Festivus has published special issues, and book-like "Special Supplements".
-The special issues and supplements published while Carole Hertz was editor are listed in this section.
-They are primarily in chronological order, except for two groupings by author.